anoma/namada/documentation/specs/src/base-ledger/replay-protection.md

 ### Transaction counter

 Instead of relying on a hash (32 bytes) we could use a 64 bits (8 bytes) transaction counter as nonce for the wrapper and inner transactions.
-The advantage is that it would only use 25% of the storage space required by the proposed solution.
+The advantage is that the space required would be much less since we only need two 8 bytes values in storage for every address which is signing transactions.
 On the other hand, the handling of the counter for the inner transaction will be performed entirely in wasm (transactions and VPs) making it a bit less efficient.
 This solution also imposes a strict ordering on the transactions issued by a same address.

 **NOTE**: this solution requires the ability to [yield](https://github.com/wasmerio/wasmer/issues/1127) execution from Wasmer which is not implemented yet.